Josephine Ampofo, Food and Science Technology, Postdoctoral Scholar

 Erika Estrada

-Stemming from social and political events in the last few years, public and private academic institutions are taking steps to build an environment that celebrates and values diversity, equity, and inclusion (DEI).
-However, graduate programs across the U.S. still lack significant representation of diverse racially-ethnic students.
+Project summary: Stemming from social and political events in the last few years, public and private academic institutions are taking steps to build an environment that celebrates and values diversity, equity, and inclusion (DEI).
+However, graduate programs across the U.S. still lack significant representation of diverse racially ethnic students.
 Black and Hispanic students remain underrepresented in graduate schools, especially in science, technology, engineering, and mathematics.
 African American and Hispanic/Latino students constitute about 15% of the total graduate students enrolled in doctoral programs at the University of California during the Fall of 2021.
 Undergraduate students from these racial-ethnic groups do not lack the qualifications or ambition to pursue higher education.
 However, many have had limited exposure to graduate school, and little help navigating the path to graduate school because they are the first in their family to attend college; thus, they may not associate graduate school with an opportunity for them.

-Fernanda Furlan Goncalves Dias
+Fernanda Furlan Goncalves Dias, Food Science and Technology

 Fernanda Goncalves Dias